raycharius/slack-block-builder/README.md

 ### Accordion Component

 Using the `Accordion` component, you can easily create a customizable accordion for your Slack app.
-It not only assists in building a suitable UI, but also calculates the next state and gives you access to it in the `actionId` of the buttons in the accordion, so that you can pass that back to your app's backend and use it to render the next step.
+It not only assists in building a suitable UI, but also calculates the next state and gives you access to it in the `actionId` of the buttons in the accordion, so that you can pass that back to your app's backend and use it to render the next state.

+It supports customizations, such:

+`collapseOnExpand` – Dictates whether or not multiple items can be expanded at once.
+When set to true, only one item will be expanded at any given time.

+`expandButtonText` – Used to pass in custom text for the button that expands an item.

+`collapseButtonText` – Used to pass in custom text for the button that collapses an expanded item.

+Be sure to check out the full documentation on the *Block Builder* doc site.

 ```javascript
 import { Modal, Blocks, Accordion } from 'slack-block-builder';